 The character controller is an actor type used for the player objects to provide collision-based physics but also to allow for more customizations dedicated to game characters (player or NPCs).
 It's a common choice for first-person and third-person games.

 The character uses a capsule, defined by a center position, a vertical height and a radius.
 The height is the distance between the two sphere centers at the end of the capsule.
 For example, the capsule has better behavior when climbing stairs.

 Without auto-stepping it is easy for a character to get stuck against slight elevation changes in a ground mesh.
-It feels unnatural because in the real world a person would just cross over these small obstacles without thinking about it.
+It feels unnatural because in the real world a person would just cross over these small obstacles.

 |Is Trigger||Not used.
 Derived from the Collider base class.|

 |Contact Offset||Colliders whose distance is less than the sum of their ContactOffset values will generate contacts.
 The contact offset must be positive.
 Contact offset allows the collision detection system to predictively enforce the contact constraint even when the objects are slightly separated.|

 |Material||The physical material used to define the collider physical properties.|